 - CodeRED Emergency Notifications: The CodeRED mobile app, which delivers free emergency notifications to Westmoreland County residents, is also used by other communities throughout the United States and Canada for alerts.
 Visit: co.westmoreland.pa.us/2749/CodeRED-Emergency-Notifications

-With winter weather in our near future, the Penn Township Emergency Management Agency would like to provide you with valuable information to help you whether the winter weather.
-In this issue of the Ready PA Monthly, we talk to Jeff Jumper, the State Meteorologist.
-The State Meteorologist answers questions about winter terms, winter weather alerts, and snow squalls.
+With winter weather in our near future, the Penn Township Emergency Management Agency would like to provide you with valuable information to help you weather the winter weather

 To learn more about general preparedness and for a seasonal preparedness calendar visit: 2019 Seasonal Preparedness Calendar